 Carry On Camping is a film with no break, where the peripeties don’t stop.
 It’s truffled with tons of gags, and that’s what makes it so entertaining!

 Although the final result was an unforgettable entertainment, filming Carry On Camping wasn’t an easy game.
 Blame the weather for that.
-As a matter of fact, although the film takes place during the summer, it was filmed during October and November.
-Just think of Barbara Windsor and the poor other girls who had to do the morning exercises wearing a bikini!
+As a matter of fact, although the film takes place during Summer, it was filmed during October and November.
+Just think of Barbara Windsor and the poor other girls who had to execute the morning exercises wearing bikinis!
 To make the setting appear more “summerish”, the Carry On crew went to the extreme by actually colouring the leaves on the trees with green paint and the mud as well to make it look as if it was grass.
 Well, the illusion is pretty much there, but, honestly, it’s not so much what we notice about the film.
 The action keeps us busy enough not to think about it.
 According to Robert Ross, the film was “one of the most quoted nightmarish memories of Pinewood production.”
-(2) Well, we certainly admire their devotion and endurance!
+(3) Well, we certainly admire their devotion and endurance!

 Carry On Camping is one of those Carry On films I feel I could watch over and over again.
 There’s almost everything to make it a perfect fit for the series and so many memorable scenes!
 If you haven’t seen it and are in for great fun, please watch it.
 You’ll enjoy it even if you’re not a regular camper!